-- 01. Eligibility.
-Any person identified in Section 54-1813(2), Idaho Code. - Registration Certificate.
-Upon approval of the registration application, the Board may issue a registration certificate that sets forth the period during which the registrant may engage in activities that may involve the practice of medicine.
-Each registration will be issued for a period of not less than one (1) year and will set forth its expiration date on the face of the certificate.
-Each registration will identify the supervising physician.
+a01.
+Eligibility.
+Any person practicing under the supervision of an Idaho-licensed physician as part of a postgraduate medical training program. identified in Section 54-1813(2), Idaho Code.
+(7-1-24) b02.
+Registration Certificate.
+Each registration will be issued for a period of one (1) year and will identify the supervising physician.
 Each registrant will notify the Board in writing of any change of the supervising physician or the program or course of study fourteen (14) days prior to any such change.
-If the Board deems the intern or residentapplicant qualified, and if the course of study requires, the Board may additionally certify on the registration certificate that the intern or residentregistrant is qualified to write prescriptions for Class III through Class V scheduled medications. () - 023.
-Termination Discipline of Registration.
-The rRegistrations of an intern or resident may be terminated, suspended, or made conditional by the Board on the grounds set forth in Section 54-1814, Idaho Code, and under the procedures set forth in Section 54-1806A, Idaho Code. - 034.
-Annual Renewal of Registration.
-Each rRegistration must may be renewed annually prior to its expiration date.
-Any registration and, if not renewed by its the expiration date, will be canceled. - 045.
+If the Board deems the applicant qualified, and if the course of study requires, the Board may additionally certify on the registration certificate that the registrant is qualified to write prescriptions for Class III through Class V scheduled medications.(7-1-24) c03.
+Discipline.
+Registrations may be terminated, suspended, or made conditional by the Board on the grounds set forth in Section 54-1814, Idaho Code.
+(7-1-24) d04.
+Annual Renewal.
+Registration may be renewed annually and, if not renewed by the expiration date, will be canceled.
+(7-1-24) c05.
 Notification of Changes.
-Each rRegistrants must notify the Board in writing of any adverse action or termination, whatever the outcome, from any post graduate training program and any name changes within fourteen (14) days of such event. - 05.
+Registrants must notify the Board in writing of any adverse action or termination, whatever the outcome, from any post-graduate training program and any name changes within fourteen (14) days of such event.
+(7-1-24) 105.
 Disclosure.
-It is the responsibility of each A registrant to must ensure that every patients are is aware of the fact informed that such intern and resident the registrant is currently enrolled in a post graduate training program and working under the supervision of a licensed physician.

-079. CONTINUING MEDICAL EDUCATION (CME) REQUIRED.
+A registrant must ensure patients are informed that the registrant is currently enrolled tion to apply to interns, residents, and mini-fellowships Commented [RS35]: This language would allow this sec- Section 000 in a post-graduate training program and working under the supervision of a licensed physician.
+052. -- 078.
+(RESERVED) 0479.
+CONTINUING MEDICAL EDUCATION (CME) REQUIREMENT.

-- 01. Renewal.
+a01.
+Renewal.
 Each person licensed to practice medicine and surgery or osteopathic medicine or surgery in Idaho shall complete no less than forty (40) hours of practice relevant, Category 1, CME every two (2) years.
-(3-28-23) - 02.
+(3-28-23) 02.
 Verification of Compliance.
-Licensees will, at license renewal, provide an attestation to the Board indicating compliance.
+Licensees will, at Prior to license renewal, each licensee shall provide an attestation to the Board indicating that they have either: compliance.
 The Board, in its discretion, may require such additional evidence as is necessary to verify compliance.

-(3-28-23) - O3.
+(3-28-23)

+i.
+Completed no less than forty (40) hours of practice-relevant CME during the prior two (2) years;

+03ii.
 Alternate Compliance.
-The Board may accept certification or recertification by a member of the American Board of Medical Specialties, the AOA, or the Royal College of Physicians and Surgeons of Canada or its successor organization in lieu of compliance with continuing education requirements during the cycle in which the certification or recertification is granted.
-The Board may also grant an exemption for full time participation in a residency or fellowship training at a professionally accredited institution.
-(3-28-23) - 04.
+The Board may accept Maintained current board certification or recertification by a member of from the American Board of Medical Specialties, the AOA, or the Royal College of Physicians and Surgeons of Canada or its successor organization; or

+iii. in lieu of compliance with continuing education requirements during the cycle in which the certification or recertification is granted.
+The Board may also grant an exemption for Participated full time participation in a residency or fellowship training program at a professionally accredited institution.
+(3-28-23)

+b.
+Verification of Compliance.
+The Board, in its discretion, may require such additional evidence as is necessary to verify compliance.

+04.

 Penalties for Noncompliance.

-The Board may condition, limit, suspend, or refuse to renew the
+The Board may condition, limit, suspend, or refuse to renew the license of any person whom the Board determines has failed to comply with the continuing education requirements of this chapter.

+(3 28 23)

+101. -- 19950.
+(RESERVED)

+200. PRACTICE STANDARDS.